himanshugoel2797/ValaOnWindows-Binaries/README.md

 Grab the latest source tarball from https://wiki.gnome.org/Projects/Vala/Release and place it in your MSYS_INSTALL_DIR/home/USERNAME/

-Now follow the instructions as per https://wiki.gnome.org/Projects/Vala/Hacking#Getting_the_source
+Now follow the instructions as per Step 2 in https://wiki.gnome.org/Projects/Vala/Hacking#Compiling_from_Git